gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 math: true
 ---

 In September 2023 Warsaw Stock Exchange (WSE) hosted another edition of [a high school trading competition](https://sigg.gpw.pl/), with the first stage spanning three months.
-As of now (22/10/2023) I lead a 4 person team of IT-inclined students to implement a pairs trading strategy and research for other strategies, like portfolio optimization or others.
+I lead a 4 person team to implement a pairs trading strategy and research for others, including portfolio optimization.
 Repository for this project will be available under [this](https://github.com/gournge/siggRL) link.

 This is a description of what happened throughout, along with most of the technical details.